-Are you an 7th–12th grader looking to get a jump-start on your future?
-With Stride Career Prep, you can use your high school years to figure out where you want to go and how to get there.
-In addition to core courses, you'll take career-focused classes to explore your options and find your passion—all while earning your high school diploma.
+Are you a 7th–12th grader looking to get a jump-start on your future?
+You can use your high school years to figure out where you want to go and how to get there.
+In addition to core courses, you’ll take career-focused classes to explore your options and find your passion—all while earning your high school diploma.
 Discovering what you want to do now can prepare you to dive into a career right out of high school or help you make the right decision about your college major.

-Take career-focused courses in the high-demand career field of your choice:
+Take career-focused courses in the high-demand pathway of your choice:

 Student Success Coaching